Hkaar/7Books/README.md

 - Composer
 - Node.js

-## User Guide
+## How do i use this?

-This is a guide for anyone wanting to use this web app locally
+This is a guide or how to for anyone wanting to use this web app locally

 Clone the repo